 Trocaire College provides reasonable accommodations to students with disabilities.
 Students who may be seeking accommodations must self-identify as a student with a disability to the Office of Accessibility Services.
 Students must provide documentation from a licensed provider stating their diagnosed disability, how the disability impacts their everyday life and functionality, and the provider's recommendation for the student to be successful in college.
 Student accommodations are determined on an individual basis.
-Some examples of accommodations include, but are not limited to: testing accommodations, notetaking assistance, alternative textbooks, and assistive technology software and devices.

-Find additional information and resources on our website: https://my.trocaire.edu/student-services/
+Find additional information and resources on our website: https://trocaire.edu/student-life/student-support-services/accessibility-services/